- Common Name(s):

 - Growth Rate:

-- The Willow Oak has alternate, simple, smooth-edged, bristle-tipped, narrow, green leaves (to 5” long and 1” wide) are willow-like.
+- The Willow Oak has alternate, simple, smooth-edged, bristle-tipped, narrow, green leaves (to 5” long and 1” wide) and are willow-like.
 The leaves turn an undistinguished yellow-brown or dull gold in fall.

 NCCES plant id: 2174